 Make the trek to the Headless Horseman

-I’m hesitant to mention this New York City haunted house because it is quite a ways away from the city.
+I’m hesitant to mention this NYC Halloween event because it is quite a ways away from the city.
 Without a car, it’s pretty difficult to make it to Ulster Park in New York.

 This is one of the most disturbing Halloween events near New York City (in a good way).
 The outdoor attraction is made up of 8 haunted houses, a dark harvest corn maze and a dark and spooky outdoor walk.
-There’s also escape rooms, but those are available at an extra cost.
+There’s also escape rooms, but those come at an additional cost.

 Address: 778 Broadway, Rte 9W, Ulster Park, NY 12487